ibbaa/nordconnector/README.md

 `--script-security 2` is necessary for `openvpn` to execute user scripts.
 No scripts are provided by the nordconnector project at the moment, however.

+## Build

+The released binary is compiled and statically linked for 64Bit x86 architecture and should run under most modern Linux distributions.
+If not, you can try to build it yourself. `nordc` uses CMake and Conan (https://conan.io/), so these tools must be installed to successfully build `nordc`.
+Simply call `./build.sh` in the main branch.
+The release binary is loacted under `build/Release/bin`.
+The script `sharedbuild/build.sh` builds a dynamically linked variant with shared libraries.
+The shared library version will be under `sharedbuild/build/Release/bin`, the shared libraries are located under `sharedbuild/build/Release/lib`.
+There is a wrapper script `nordc.sh` which sets the `LD_LIBRARY_PATH` according to this package structure `bin` and `lib` in a directory.
+Alternatively you can copy the necessary libraries to a shared library default location of your system.
+It is recommended to use the statically linked version without the shared library hassle.

 ## Options

 `nordc --help` prints all available options: